MusicDataset/md_homepage/content/musics/s/SonatainCMajorOp.53'Waldstein'(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata in C Major Op.
+title: Sonata in C Major Op.
 53 'Waldstein' (1)
 description: This is the description for Sonata in C Major Op.
 53 'Waldstein' by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]